D/S Sollund

 Convoy available at TAM 23

-Sollund is listed in Convoy HN 5 from Norway to the U.K. in Dec.-1939.
-She's also included in Convoy HN 10 from Norway in Febr.-1940, bound for Preston with pulp.
-She returned to Norway at the end of that month with Convoy ON 16, and towards the end of March-1940 (just a couple of weeks before Norway was invaded) she joined Convoy HN 21, cargo of talc for Manchester.
+According to A. Hague, Sollund sailed in Convoy HN 5 from Norway to the U.K. in Dec.-1939.
+In Febr.-1940, she's listed in the original Advance Sailing Telegram for Convoy HN 10 from Norway, bound for Preston with pulp.
+A. Hague has her returning to Norway at the end of that month with Convoy ON 16, and on March 22 (just a couple of weeks before Norway was invaded) we find her in Convoy HN 21, cargo of talc for Manchester.
 Follow the links for more info; several Norwegian ships took part in all these convoys.

-Judging from the information found on Page 1 of the archive documents, she was at Ayr, Scotland when Norway was invaded on Apr.
+Judging from the information found on Page 1 of the archive documents, she was at Ayr, Scotland when war broke out in Norway on Apr.
 9-1940.
 She had arrived there from Fowey on Apr.
-8. It looks like she was on her way to Sweden, but was diverted to Preston, where she later arrived from Ayr on May 23.
+8, remaining for several weeks.
+It looks like she had been on her way to Sweden, but was diverted to Preston, where she arrived from Ayr on May 23, later making a voyage to France.

-It'll be noticed, when going to A. Hague's Voyage Record, that Sollund is said to have been involved in a collision with Rolfsborg on May 7-1942, while in Convoy EN 81 (external link) - I have no further details on this.
+A. Hague says that Sollund was involved in a collision with Rolfsborg on May 7-1942, while in Convoy EN 81 (external link) - I have no further details on this.
 According to Page 4 of the archive documents, she arrived Kirkwall that same day, leaving again for Inverness 3 days later, so damages (if any) could not have been very serious.
+Rolfsborg shows up in Convoy BB 174 shortly thereafter (also external page).

-Sollund took part in Operation Neptune, arriving Normandy with ammunition on June 13-1944, leaving the same day.
+Sollund took part in Operation Neptune, arriving Normandy with ammunition on June 13-1944, leaving the same day, according to "Nortraships flåte".
 It took her 4 days to get back to the U.K., so she must have had some kind of problems.
 She was repaired, and resumed her service to Normandy a few days later, making 25 such voyages altogether.

 From Page 12 of the archive documents, we learn that she got to go home to Norway already in July-1945, making several more voyages home before that year was over.
 In fact, it looks like Christmas may have been celebrated while in Norway (she had arrived Skien on Dec.
-20, but departure date is not given - she arrived Tyne on Jan.
+20; departure date is not given, but she arrived Tyne on Jan.
 1-1946).
 See also Page 13.

 Back to Sollund on the "Ships starting with S" page.